“O! Weep, for the Discarded!”

 These titans are the largest of the Inevitables.
 They resemble massive armoured hulks - a headless giant, perhaps, layered thrice in adamant.
 Their Eye stares from the centre of their chest, small in comparison to their frames.

 The Marut enforced The Law of Death.
 They hunted liches, incantifiers, soul-eaters, vampires, and their ilk - those who avoided their fated end by unwholesome means.
-Sigilite scholars attribute the dearth of liches across the Planes to the loss of the Marut.
+Sigilite scholars attribute the plurality of liches across the Planes to the loss of the Marut.

 Among the oldest of the enlightened dead, the fists of the Marut, aflame with star-fire, are still a short-hand for terror and implacable foes.
 Though, those old horrors have rarely seen such a flame in recent millennia.